MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/activities-in-Attract.md

 The **Web content** activity allows you to embed a URL with content into the hiring process.
 The URL is required to save the activity to the hiring process.
-Similarly, to the PowerApps activity you can allow adding participants to this activity.
-(See the PowerApps example above.)
-If you select ‘Show only to candidate’ the content will only display in the candidate experience and will not show in the hiring process within Attract.
+Similar to the PowerApps activity, you can allow adding participants to this activity.
+(See the PowerApps example above) If you select **Show only to candidate** the content will only display in the candidate experience and will not show in the hiring process within Attract.
 You can also select the content size to display.